 Georgia Prayer in Public Schools Laws

-Prayer in public schools was ruled unconstitutional -- a violation of the Establishment Clause of the First Amendment -- by the U.S. Supreme Court in 1962.
-But many states responded by authorizing a "moment of silence" or a time for "silent reflection" for students, which offers the space for silent prayer.
+Prayer in public schools was ruled unconstitutional -- as a violation of the Establishment Clause of the First Amendment -- by the U.S. Supreme Court in 1962.
+Many states responded to the court decision by passing laws that authorize a "moment of silence" or a time for "silent reflection" for students, which offers the opportunity for silent prayer.
 Georgia prayer in public schools laws allow for a school-sponsored, 60-second period of "quiet reflection," which may include prayer or any other religious or non-religious practice.

 Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.